Wilhelm II: Views on Nazism

-Anti-England, anti-Semitic, and anti-Freemason views
+Anti-English, antisemitic, and anti-Freemason views

 During his last year at Doorn, Wilhelm believed that Germany was still the land of monarchy and Christianity, while England was the land of classical liberalism and therefore of Satan and the Antichrist.
 He argued that the English nobility were "Freemasons thoroughly infected by Juda".
 Wilhelm asserted that the "British people must be liberated from Antichrist Juda.
 We must drive Juda out of England just as he has been chased out of the Continent."

-He also believed that the Freemasons and the Jews had caused both world wars, and were aiming for a world empire financed by British and American gold, but that "Juda's plan has been smashed to pieces and they themselves swept out of the European Continent!"
+He also believed a conspiracy theory that Anglo-American Freemasonry and the Jews had caused both world wars, and were aiming for a world empire financed by British and American gold, but that "Juda's plan has been smashed to pieces and they themselves swept out of the European Continent!"
 Continental Europe was now, Wilhelm wrote, "consolidating and closing itself off from British influences after the elimination of the British and the Jews!"
 The result would be a "U.S. of Europe!"
 In a 1940 letter to his sister Princess Margaret, Wilhelm wrote: "The hand of God is creating a new world & working ...
 We are becoming the U.S. of Europe under German leadership, a united European Continent."
 He added: "The Jews [are] being thrust out of their nefarious positions in all countries, whom they have driven to hostility for centuries."

 Also, in 1940 came what would have been his mother's 100th birthday.
 Despite their very troubled relationship, Wilhelm wrote to a friend, "Today the 100th birthday of my mother!
 No notice is taken of it at home!
 No 'Memorial Service' or ... committee to remember her marvellous work for the ... welfare of our German people ...
 Nobody of the new generation knows anything about her."